 Website Screenshot Design Patterns

-The follow page describes common website screenshot design patterns and a high-level architecture overview of each core component.
+The following page describes common website screenshot design patterns and provides a high-level architecture overview of each core component.

 • Pattern 1 - Single page, real-time web screenshot